NVIDIA/cccl/CONTRIBUTING.md

 ## Review Process

-Once submitted, maintainers will review the pull request.
+Once submitted, maintainers will be automatically assigned to review the pull request.
 They might suggest changes or improvements.
 Constructive feedback is a part of the collaborative process, aimed at ensuring the highest quality code.

 For constructive feedback and effective communication during reviews, we recommend following [Conventional Comments](https://conventionalcomments.org/).